Academies and Programs for High School Students

 Healthcare & Medical Services Academy

-CATEC is partnered with Piedmont Virginia Community College (PVCC), Reynolds Community College (RCC), and local businesses to develop career and educational pathways in the areas of nursing, pharmacy, dental, and emergency medicine
+CATEC is partnered with Piedmont Virginia Community College (PVCC), Blue Ridge Community College (BRCC), and local businesses to develop career and educational pathways in the areas of nursing, pharmacy, veterinary science, and emergency medicine.

 Information & Engineering Technology Academy